-The Board has adopted a Code of Conduct which applies to Directors and all employees.
-The Code is reinforced through various training programs and Group publications.
-The Code provides an ethical and behavioural framework for the way business is conducted and contains a set of general business ethics including (but not limited to):
+The Code is reinforced through various training programs and Group publications, and provides an ethical and behavioural framework for the way business is conducted and contains a set of general business ethics including (but not limited to):

-- To act honestly and fairly in all dealings and to conduct business with strict professional courtesy and integrity; - To abide and comply with all applicable laws and regulations; - To report suspected corrupt or unethical conduct; - To ensure that Group resources and property are used properly and efficiently; and - Not to disclose information or documents relating to the Group or its businesses other than as required by law and not to make any public comment on Group matters unless authorised to do so.
+- To act honestly and fairly in all dealings and to conduct business with strict professional courtesy and integrity; - Provisions regarding personal relationships in the workplace, including disclosure requirements; - To abide and comply with all applicable laws and regulations; - To report suspected corrupt or unethical conduct; - To ensure that Group resources and property are used properly and efficiently; and - Not to disclose information or documents relating to the Group or its businesses other than as required by law and not to make any public comment on Group matters unless authorised to do so.

-The Code of Conduct is available in the Governance section of the Company's website, www.aristocrat.com.
+The Code is available in the Governance section of the Company's website, www.aristocrat.com.